• John Jay House

 The Lenox Hill neighborhood offers a lively but sophisticated nightlife scene, shaped by its mix of longtime residents, young professionals, and nearby hospitals.
 Along 1st, 2nd, and 3rd Avenues—especially near 72nd to 79th Streets—you’ll find an array of casual bars, wine bars, neighborhood pubs, and cocktail spots that stay active without feeling overwhelming.
 The restaurant scene is a major draw, with everything from cozy Italian trattorias and sushi bars to upscale dining rooms and trendy contemporary restaurants.

-Explore Lennox Hill
+Explore Lenox Hill